locnh/cloudflare-slackbot/README.md

 the Dockerfile.
 Cachebot doesn't listen on any ports, but Elastic Beanstalk prevents deployments of apps without it.

+### Credit

+This bot was forked from [ian-kent](https://github.com/ian-kent/cachebot) and rewritten with [cloudflare-go](https://github.com/cloudflare/cloudflare-go).
+I also removed BASE_URI, URI_SUFFIX and used full URLs of files to be cleared from CF Cache, that means we actually can clean cache for subdomain and don't be limited inside the `CF Zone`

 ### License

-This repo was forked from https://github.com/ian-kent/cachebot

 Released under MIT license, see [LICENSE](LICENSE.md) for details.